cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 `data-action="click->dark-mode#toggleTheme"` is where we add a click event to the button.
-When this button is clicked, the `toggleTheme` within the `dark-mode` Stimulus controller will be ran.
+When this button is clicked, the `toggleTheme` within the `dark-mode` Stimulus controller will be run.

 Clicking on the button should toggle the theme between dark and light mode now.
 If you've been following along, clicking the toggle should toggle between a black background and a white one.
-And now you have a fancy new dark mode...sort of.
+And now you have a fancy new dark-mode...sort of.

-Before moving on to how I start refining the look of my dark mode theme, I'd like to point out one thing about the views added so far.
+Before moving on to how I start refining the look of my dark-mode theme, I'd like to point out one thing about the views added so far.

 You can, and probably should have more of these views with more erb than HTML (think buttons and divs).

-I used to write a lot more of my views with erb, but being able to copy TailwindUI HTML right into my views with minimal tweaking to get to look decent, has been much faster and easier way for me to keep things rolling.
+I used to write a lot more of my views with erb, but being able to copy TailwindUI HTML right into my views with minimal tweaking to get it to look decent, has been faster and easier way for me to keep things rolling.
 It's probably not the best, but for me, was an acceptable tradeoff for the speed of adding new changes it gives me so for me, that makes it worth it.